adobe-commerce/aco-sample-catalog-data-ingestion/README.md

    - Click **Save configured API**.

-4. In the Connected Credentials section, view API configuration details by selecting **OAUTH Server-to-Server**.
+1. In the Connected Credentials section, view API configuration details by selecting **OAUTH Server-to-Server**.

    ![image](https://github.com/user-attachments/assets/34a7e7b2-9816-462b-8453-a28a22d673fa)

-5. Copy the Client ID and the Client Secret values to a secure location.
+1. Copy the Client ID and the Client Secret values to a secure location.

 ### Configure environment variables

 The `.env` file provides the configuration to instantiate the SDK client and provide secure communication between the client and Adobe Commerce Optimizer.

-1. Copy the provided `.env.dist` file to a new `.env` file.
+1. Clone this repository to your local development environment.

-2. Open the `.env` file, and add the IMS client id and client secret crendentials from your Adobe I/O developer project.
+1. Open the `.env` file, and add the IMS client id and client secret crendentials from your Adobe I/O developer project.

    ```conf
    CLIENT_ID=my-client-id
    CLIENT_SECRET=my-client-secret
    ```

-3. Add the tenant Id for your Adobe Commerce Optimizer instance.
+1. Add the tenant Id for your Adobe Commerce Optimizer instance.

    ```conf
    TENANT_ID=my-tenant-id